-Some pet owners also make the mistake of washing hamsters as they would any other animal like dogs.
-Hamsters can self-clean, and you should preserve the natural oils on their fur.
+Some pet owners also make the mistake of washing and bathing hamsters as they would any other animal like dogs.
+Hamsters can clean themselves, and you should preserve the natural oils on their fur.

 It is vital to understand the relationship between hamsters and water, as discussed below: